Behind the Curtains: Ben Horowitz’s Influence on the Las Vegas Police

 The Initial Proposal: A Drone’s Eye View

-It all started in 2023 when Skydio, a manufacturing startup based in San Mateo, California, proposed a partnership with the LVMPD.
-As the department considered incorporating avant-garde technology into its operations, an intriguing exchange of emails caught the spotlight.
-The proposal was sent to Mike Gennaro, the LVMPD's Chief of Staff, who promptly forwarded it to none other than Ben Horowitz.
+It all started in 2023 when Skydio, a drone manufacturing startup based in San Mateo, California, proposed a partnership with the LVMPD.
+As the department considered incorporating ultramodern technology into its operations, an intriguing exchange of emails caught the spotlight.
+The proposal was sent to Mike Gennaro, the LVMPD’s Chief of Staff, who promptly forwarded it to none other than Ben Horowitz.
 What followed was a casual yet revealing email exchange: “Which deployment are you looking to do?”
 Horowitz inquired.
 The response was swift, “Whatever you want, Ben,” replied Gennaro.

-A Venture Capitalist's Reach
+A Risk Capitalist’s Reach

-While some may see this as an innocuous conversation, it reveals a striking aspect of how risk capitalists can influence public entities.
-Horowitz's role extends past a typical investor's, raising questions about the reach and impact of such partnerships.
+While some may see this as an innocuous conversation, it reveals a significant aspect of how risk capitalists can influence public entities.
+Horowitz’s role extends past a typical investor’s, raising questions about the reach and impact of such partnerships.
 This relationship highlights how tech innovations are not just limited to Silicon Valley but have permeated institutions across the country, including the police forces.

 Skydio and Law Enforcement